decentralized-identity/presentation-exchange/spec/spec.md

           matching the string value from a
           [_Input Descriptor Field Entry_](#input-descriptor-field-entry)
           object's `id` property.
-This identifies the attributes whose subject is of concern to the verifier.
+This identifies the attributes whose subject is of concern to the [[ref:Verifier]].
 It is important to note that the attributes ****MAY**** be identified in an
           [_Input Descriptor Field Entry_](#input-descriptor-field-entry) of a
           different [_Input Descriptor_](#input-descriptors) object.